magnuskiro/magnuskiro.github.com/terran.md

 Terran - Humans
 ====

-The name, Terra, it means Human.
+The name, Terran, it means Human.
 Which is what we all are.
 Atrocious monsters, and loved companions through life.
 A beauty to behold, and a tyrrant to tear down.